Author: Jeff Bacon

 Enforcing Child Custody Orders in Oklahoma City

 A custody order is only as strong as the court’s willingness to enforce it.
-For Oklahoma City fathers, the most common enforcement issue is not that the other parent disputes the order — it is that they ignore it.
-Calls get blocked, exchanges fall through, weekends evaporate, and the documented schedule starts to look like a suggestion.
+For Oklahoma City fathers, the issue is often not the written order; it is blocked exchanges, ignored decision-making rights, or a pattern of one parent treating the schedule like a suggestion.

 "Very professional and knowledgeable!